ACT Certified Work Ready Communities Academy

-Upon completion of the ACT WRC Academy and implementation of the WRC framework, teams will have successfully established a sustainable, county-based Certified Work Ready Community effort.
+Upon completion of the ACT WRC Academy and implementation of the WRC framework, teams will have successfully established a sustainable, county-based certified ACT Work Ready Community effort.
 Successful states, regions and communities will enjoy established performance metrics and documented return on investment that can be leveraged to integrate and connect current workforce development efforts and to jump start new initiatives.

-States, regions and counties who successfully launch WRC programs aligned with the ACT WRC Common Criteria will receive continued long-term support from ACT to sustain their initiatives post-WRC Academy.
+States, regions and counties who successfully launch ACT WRC programs aligned with the ACT WRC Common Criteria will receive continued long-term support from ACT to sustain their initiatives post-WRC Academy.